 1 tbsp. chopped fresh sage leaves or 1 tsp. ground sage

 2 tsp. poultry seasoning

 2 large eggs, beaten

 1. Place the cubed bread in a single layer onto two baking sheets.

 2. You can leave the bread cubes out overnight (and up to 3-5 days) to dry out.
 OR, to speed up the process, you can bake them in the oven: Preheat oven to 225F; bake the bread cubes on the baking sheets for about 30 minutes or until the bread is dried but not browned.
 Remove from heat and let cool.

 3. Heat 2 tbsp. olive oil in a large skillet over medium heat.
 Add the sausage and break up with a potato masher or spatula.

 4. When the sausage is mostly cooked through, add the butter and stir to melt.
 Add chopped onions, garlic and celery and sauté, stirring frequently, until wilted.
-Add the chopped fresh herbs, salt, poultry seasoning, pepper and the chicken broth.
+Add the cranberries, chopped fresh herbs, salt, poultry seasoning, pepper and the chicken broth.
 Bring up to a simmer, turn off heat, then add the bread cubes; stir gently to combine.

 5. Gently stir in the beaten eggs.

 6. Preheat oven to 350F.
 Scoop the stuffing into a large casserole or baking dish and sprinkle the top with a couple tablespoons of unsalted chicken or turkey broth; cover with foil and bake for 40-45 minutes.